-Every flower garden needs a foliage foil to act as a contrast for its blooms, and dusty miller stands out as a neutral go-to plant for any color scheme.
-The silvery leaves of dusty miller look stunning when paired with cool purple and blue flowers, but also pair well with hot red and orange flowers.
-Even white flowers benefit from the glow of dusty miller in moon gardens.
+Every flower garden needs a foliage foil to contrast its blooms, and dusty miller (Jacobaea maritima) stands out as a neutral go-to plant for any color scheme.
+Its silvery leaves look stunning when paired with cool purple and blue flowers, and it also pairs well with hot red and orange flowers.
+Even white flowers benefit from the glow of dusty miller's wooly textured leaves in moon gardens.

-How to Grow Dusty Miller
+Dusty Miller Care

 Temperature and Humidity